pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1102 Free Saturday

+Today I have a free day to code, my brain need a relax moment.
+Well, I only read a little about coding in the morning and in the night I do some code.
+The next week will hard in my work, and I am preparing to this.

 #### Day 1101 Broken the Grit

 Today I have a lot of wish to abandoned my book and my course that I am currently doing for a new course/project/book.
 I have a lot of wish that start with a project or do some code, because I have a lot of time that I not do code in my work or for curious.
 Well, I need more confidence in my decisions and finish all things that I started.